 A crucial aspect of the Strategic Framework that guides all of Fresh Energy’s work is the “energy transition.”
 Through our energy transition imperative, Fresh Energy is working to create a carbon-neutral economy by 2050 through high-impact integrated solutions.
 To do this, Fresh Energy is zeroing in on the climate, health, and economic benefits provided by deeper decarbonization within the energy transition.
 Our work focuses on equitable, climate-friendly policies to decrease our reliance on fossil gas used in buildings and to build cleaner, more efficient buildings.

 The Buildings department

-Fresh Energy’s Buildings department is led by Joe Dammel, managing director, and will encompass Fresh Energy’s work on building energy performance, building electrification, and gas system decarbonization.
-The department will live within Fresh Energy’s energy transition imperative alongside clean transportation and emerging industrial work.
+Fresh Energy’s Buildings department is led by Joe Dammel, managing director, and encompasses Fresh Energy’s work on building energy performance, building electrification, and gas system decarbonization.
+The department resides within Fresh Energy’s energy transition imperative alongside clean transportation and industrial work.

-We know how buildings can operate without carbon pollution and we are working on multiple pathways to get there.
-The Buildings department will put Fresh Energy’s existing work on gas decarbonization, building energy performance, and electrification under one programmatic roof.
-The Buildings department will house Fresh Energy’s existing work on:
+We know how buildings can operate without carbon pollution, and we are working on multiple pathways to get there.
+The Buildings department consolidates Fresh Energy’s existing work on gas decarbonization, building energy performance, and electrification under one programmatic roof.
+The Buildings department houses Fresh Energy’s existing work on:

 To meet our state’s climate and energy goals, we must transition away from fossil gas in our homes and buildings.
 Less than a year since launching, Fresh Energy’s groundbreaking Gas Decarbonization program has set the pace for scrutinizing Minnesota’s fossil gas system.
 Addressing the fossil gas system and its climate, health, and financial risks is a critical step in reducing carbon emissions and air pollution in Minnesota as well as improving public health, and we are in the national spotlight for these efforts by using legislation, regulatory action, and market-based strategies for change.

 Building Energy Performance

 To address climate change as well as public health and energy burden inequities, we must improve our existing residential and commercial building stock and build smarter and cleaner new buildings for the future.
 To do this, Fresh Energy is committed to modernizing the energy efficiency of Minnesota’s existing buildings, in part through Minnesota’s bedrock Energy Conservation and Optimization (ECO) program, also known as the Conservation Improvement Program (CIP).
 We’re also working with the Minnesota Department of Labor and Industry (DLI) and the International Codes Council (ICC) to improve building codes for new homes and buildings to better reflect our current energy landscape and introduce the long-term financial, health, and environmental benefits of carbon-free buildings by creating clear pathways to carbon-free construction.

 The energy transition is underway, and we need to ensure our buildings are future-proof and ready for what’s next.
 In addition to advancing innovations in building energy performance and electrification technology, Fresh Energy is spurring market transformation to all-electric consumer products.
 We’re also working at the agency and state levels to advance utility-level policies promoting strategic electrification—including fuel switching, new pilot programs, and retrofits.